Shayankhannn/factorial/README.md

 # factorial
-its just a basic practice of
+its just a basic practice of Javascript